ua-gist-open-source/qgis-watershed-delineation/README.md

 1. Visit the USGS National Map https://viewer.nationalmap.gov/basic/ and zoom in to Tucson, AZ.

 2. Select `Elevation Products 3DEP` and select 1/3 arcsecond DEM.
-Zoom to Tucson, AZ.
 Toggle `Map Indices` on to see the green borders of the USGS DEM quadrangles.

 3. Click on the